Book Review: Decoded – The Science Behind Why We Buy

 About Phil Barden

 Phil Barden is a proven marketer with over 25 years of experience, including senior and international roles at high-profile companies such as Unilever, Diageo and T-Mobile.
-Fascinated by the insights from decision science and by the value these can bring to marketing, he quit his post at T-Mobile in order to immerse himself in this new field.
-This book introduces this approach and provides a framework for how it can be applied, covering brand strategy, positioning, and interactive media.
+Fascinated by insights from decision science and the value they can bring to marketing, he left his post at T-Mobile to immerse himself in this new field.
+This book introduces the approach and provides a framework for its application, covering brand strategy, positioning, and interactive media.

-Decoded The Science Behind Why We Buy By Phil Barden Book Review
+Book Review: Decoded – The Science Behind Why We Buy

 This book introduces this approach and provides a framework for how it can be applied, covering brand strategy, positioning, and interactive media.